ericfortis/camelana/docs/README.md

 ## 6. Register ligatures
 https://learn.microsoft.com/en-us/typography/opentype/spec/features_ae

-In this folder there is a `.fea` file, which also has the rules we added in Step 1 (`calt`).
+In the scripts folder there is a [Camelana-Regular.fea](../scripts/Camelana-Regular.fea) file, which also has the rules we added in Step 1 (`calt`).
 That's mainly because it's easier to replace all features than to merge them.
 Well, merging is easy in FontForge > File > Merge Feature Info.
 What's not easy is debugging rules that don't merge well.